 A private school is defined as an educational organization that normally maintains a regular faculty and curriculum and normally has a regularly enrolled body of pupils or students in attendance at the place where its educational activities are regularly conducted.
 The term includes primary, secondary, preparatory, or high schools; and colleges and universities, whether operated as a separate legal entity or an activity of a church.

-- ♦ KEY POINT.
+✤ KEY POINT.
 The term "school" also includes preschools, and this is what makes the reporting requirement relevant for many churches.
-As many as 25 percent of all churches operate a preschool program. - ♦ KEY POINT.
-Independent religious schools that are not affiliated with a church or denomination and file Form 990, do not file Form 5578.
-Instead, they make their annual certification of racial nondiscrimination directly on Form 990 (Schedule E).
+As many as 25 percent of all churches operate a preschool program.